brightsparklabs/gradle-docs/README.md

 project.version = 'git describe --always --dirty'.execute().text.trim()

 docsPluginConfig {
+    /**
+     * Set to `true` to auto import brightSPARK Labs Jinja2 macros under `brightsparklabs`
+     * namespace.
+Default: `true`.
+     */
+    autoImportMacros = false

+    /**
+     * Path to a header file (relative to project root) which contains a header to prepend to each
+     * Jinja2 file prior to rendering.
+Default: `src/header.j2`.
+     */
+    templateHeaderFile = 'src/my-custom-header.j2'

+    /**
+     * Path to a footer file (relative to project root) which contains a footer to append to each
+     * Jinja2 file prior to rendering.
+Default: `src/footer.j2`.
+     */
+    templateFooterFile = 'src/my-custom-footer.j2'

     // YAML file containing context variables used when rendering Jinja2 templates.
     // Default: `src/variables.yaml`.
     variablesFile = 'src/my-variables.yaml'